prasanna-sasne/Order_food_Add_to_Cart/README.md

 # Order food Add_to_Cart functionlity
 In the app User can order food from listed category.

+Object contains availability of menu item depending on time.
+So depending on time i've disabled and enabled items from the list.
+So that user can't add those items into cart.

 To aceess menu data i've used .json file.
 For using .json file you need to deploy this on your server by using basic steps.

-1) I've created menu.json file inside assets folder 2)Go to your angular.cli.json inside your project and inside the assets array put another object like this
+1) I've created menu.json file inside assets folder

+2)Go to your angular.cli.json inside your project and inside the assets array put another object like this
   "apps": [